ericasare1/personal_website/content/home/hero.md

 ##
 **Hi welcome to my page:**
 My name is Eric Asare, Ph.D.
-Eric is passionate about working with data and statistics.
-Also, he loves working with people, and exploring other cultures and nature; At home, he loves to read investment books and play with kids.
+I am passionate about working with data and statistics.
+Also, I love working with people, and exploring other cultures and nature; At home, I love to read investment books and play with kids.